jariarkko/arch-model-t/observations.md

 one study {{HijackDet}} used the emergence of new web server TLS key pairs during the event, (detected via Internet-wide scans), as a distinguisher between one form of deliberate BGP hijacking and indadvertent route leaks.

+#### Anti-virus vendor selling user clickstream data

+An anti-virus product vendor was feeding user clickstream data to a subsidiary that then sold on supposedly "anonymised" but highly detailed data to unrelated parties.  {{avleak}} After browser makers had removed that vendor's browser extension from their online stores, the anti-virus product itself apparently took over data collection initially only offering users an opt-out, with the result that apparently few users were even aware of the data collection, never mind the subsequent clickstream sales.
+Very shortly after publication of
+{{avleak}}, the anti-virus vendor announced they were closing down the subsidiary.

 ### Inadvertent adversarial behaviours